Baby Massage: Great For Infants and Parents

 Why baby massage?
-The benefits of massaging your baby include:
+The possible benefits of massaging your baby include:

 Relaxes your baby and improves baby's sleep.
 Loving touch reduces tension, fussiness, and irritability.